bronsongonzalez27/Regex/Develop/gist-template.md

 * {n,}: Matches n or more occurrences.
 * {n,m}: Matches between n and m occurrences.
 ### OR Operator
+OR operators are used in regular expressions to match patterns.
+It's represented by a vertical bar "|" character.
+When used in a regex pattern, it will match the left or right side, an example of this would be rainy|sunny.
 ### Character Classes
+Character classes are used to define a set of characters that will match
 ### Flags

 ### Grouping and Capturing